dermotte/liresolr/README.md

 Getting random images
 ---------------------
 Returns randomly chosen images from the index.
-While it does not seem extremely helpful, it's actuall great to find images to be used for example queries.
+While it does not seem extremely helpful, it's actually great to find images to be used for example queries.

 Parameters: